hmcts/sptribs-e2etests/README.md

 `yarn install`

-You will also need the config.js file from a current developer, which should be located in tests/config.js.
+You will also need the config.js file from a current developer, which should be located in tests/config.js, this file should **NEVER** be committed.

 ### To run the e2e tests:
 There are several commands you can run, these include: